King-James-II/fullstack-capstone-project/README.md

 ## Tasks Accomplished:

+- Structured landing page content by modifying home.html.
+- Applied CSS styles to the landing page by editing home.css.
+- Ensured the landing page is responsive and visually appealing on all devices.

+## Previous Tasks Accomplished:

 - Used the `natural` library to perform sentiment analysis on English sentences.
 - Implemented an Express server with a `/sentiment` endpoint.

-## Previous Tasks Accomplished:

 - Developed a search endpoint in `searchRoutes.js` to filter gifts based on different criteria.
 - Integrated the search routes into the Express application (`app.js`).
 - Pushed the implemented changes to GitHub and prepared the code for review.